Family of Imran Khan: Ikramullah Khan Niazi

 Imran Khan's father, Ikramullah Khan Niazi, was born in Mianwali on 24 April 1922.
-He was a civil engineer who graduated from the Imperial College London in 1946 and was a student of the IMechE.
+He was a civil engineer who graduated from the Imperial College London in 1946 and was a member of the IMechE.
 Ikramullah was a staunch supporter of the Pakistan Movement during the days of the British Raj and was "fiercely anti-colonial"; he would tell off local waiters at the Lahore Gymkhana Club who would speak to him in English.
-He worked in the Pakistan Public Works Department.
+He worked in the Pakistan Public Works Department and retired in 1959 as Superintending Engineer to establish the Republic Engineering Corporation Limited, a civil engineering consultant firm which was in negotiation with the Saudi Arabian government to provide its services in February 1977.

 He was also a philanthropist, founding a charity called the Pakistan Educational Society which "funded the university education of underprivileged but talented children."
 Ikramullah Niazi served as a board member of the Shaukat Khanum Memorial Cancer Hospital & Research Centre (SKMCH&RC) in his later years.
 He died on 19 March 2008 at the age of 85 from pneumonia, after a protracted illness for which he was being treated at SKMCH&RC.
 He is buried at the family's ancestral graveyard in Mianwali.